technomancy/bussard/spoilers/readme.md

 ### Traxus

-Traxus is rampant initially in the Yueh network.
+Traxus is rampant initially in the Yueh Prime network.
 He had the sentence construction components that your system lacks because he came from the Yueh lab rather than from Bohk, but his ontology subsystems were running on a much earlier revision than yours.